Geri Glover, Ph.D., Associate Professor, Department Chair, Counseling

 Ann Wolf is an Assistant Professor of Curriculum and Instruction at New Mexico Highlands University.
 She is the past president of the College Reading and Learning Association (CRLA) and a reviewer for the Journal of College Reading and Learning and the Journal of College Literacy and Learning.
 Ann has been an Associate Professor in higher education since 2004 and has published articles in many peer-reviewed professional journals.
 She was awarded the Robert Griffin Award for Long and Outstanding Service to the College Reading and Learning Association in 2013.

-Ann has a doctorate in Literacy from the University of Northern Colorado and a master’s degree in Reading from Syracuse University.
+Ann has a doctorate in Reading from the University of Northern Colorado and a master’s degree in Reading from Syracuse University.
 She has taught college reading, developmental reading, and college success courses for over twenty-five years at both two-year and four-year colleges.
 She has been a presenter at state, regional, and national conferences on various reading/literacy topics.

 Michael Immerman, PhD., Associate Professor (General and Secondary Education)